kubul07/krevik.github.io/bismuth_crystals.md

 ---
 Made these crystals using my household cooking stove - it's pretty simple actually.
 You just need a piece of bismuth (from aliexpress for e.g.) some metal cup, some source of fire and metal pincers.
 Melting point of bismuth is about 271 degrees celsius so it's very low.
-When you melt a bismuth you just need to wait until it cool down a bit.
-When surface will start getting solid, you just need to get this solid chunks out of the cup.
+When you melt bismuth you just need to wait until it cools down a bit.
+When surface will start getting solid, you just need to get this solid chunks out of the cup using your metal pincers.